cado-security/product-help/docs/cado-response/deploy/aws/iam/cross-account-creation.md

 Upon submission, the Cado platform will attempt to validate the role, ensuring it is assumable.
 Once validated, you will see the Alias in the list of available AWS accounts.

 ## Automating AWS IAM Role and Policy Deployment

-### Using Terraform
-To automate the creation of the IAM Policy and Role in each target AWS Account via Terraform, you can see an example at https://github.com/cado-security/cado-terraform-role-example

 ### Using CloudFormation StackSets